jrdccx/jaredcc.co/writing.md

 Look.
 The reason hackers working on impossible projects kill themselves is because you don't support their work.

-Yes, you send emails saying 'please don't kill yourself like Aaron'.
+Yes, you might send emails saying 'please don't kill yourself like Aaron'.
 But you do not send money.

 If you want to support me, [send me money](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=QUZZ9H3B3KBNL).
 [Buy Deploy Node](http://deployno.de).
 Or find some way to support distributed peer to peer social.
 Or have the balls to leave F***book or Shitter, or whatever horrible centralized social network is brainwashing you every single day.

 But no, don't email saying 'please don't kill yourself'.
 It doesn't make things easier out here on the edge.
 And no. I won't step back.
 You need to step up.

 ### The Deep End